Alan Wilder: 1983: Construction Time Again

 In early 1983, Depeche Mode went into the studio to record Construction Time Again, the first album in which Wilder was included.
 Wilder brought both a Synclavier and an Emulator, which allowed the band to capture and manipulate sounds in a way they hadn't been able to prior.
+Wilder wrote a handful of songs for the album, including "Two Minute Warning", "The Landscape Is Changing", as well as B-sides "Fools" and "Work Hard".
+Wilder felt that, as this was the first Depeche Mode album he worked on, he should take part in songwriting, although he did not consider it his strong suit, saying, "I felt I should participate in the process.
+However, it became clear that my strengths were more to do with placement of sounds and the structuring of the music, and I suppose my classical upbringing was a factor in this.
+What I really added was an enthusiasm and desire to experiment more.
+I was also desperate for us to be taken more seriously, which meant producing a darker, more weighty sound."
+He later added that "at one point I did try and persuade Martin [Gore] to co-write because I thought as a team we might be able to write some good songs together, but he completely blanked that idea.
+He wasn't into it at all."

-Wilder wrote a handful of songs for the album, including "Two Minute Warning", "The Landscape Is Changing", as well as one B-side, "Fools".
-After releasing the album, Wilder and the band supported it with the Construction Time Again Tour, which ran from September 1983 through the end of that year, with over a half-dozen one-off shows stretching through mid-1984.
+After releasing the album, the band supported it with the Construction Time Again Tour, which ran from September 1983 through the end of that year, with over a half-dozen one-off shows stretching through mid-1984.